aftersound/weave/dev-support/documents/how-to-develop-components-extending-param-deriver.md

 ## About Weave Parameter Deriver Extension Point

-Weave parameter deriver extension point allows new behavior of deriving parameter from another to be supported
+This allows new behavior of deriving parameter from another to be supported
-- Weave Param Derive Extension Point is defined as {DeriveControl, Deriver, List}.
+- It is defined as {DeriveControl, Deriver, List}.
 - Its applicable scope is service, which means a component implements this extension point can be used in used in Weave Service Framework runtime.